 Have you ever wondered if you are doing too much or too little in your exercise regimen to reach your goal?

-Whether you are wanting to lose weight or must get the most out of your workouts, we will be breaking down heart rate, how to determine your target HR, what it means for your goals, and how to track it.
+Whether you are wanting to lose weight or must get the most out of your workouts, we will be breaking down heart rate, how to determine your target Heart rate, what it means for your goals, and how to track it.

 Understanding Heart Rate